Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Dr. Johnny's "The Need for Greed": Unveiling Dracula's Curse

-In "The Need for Greed, Dracula's Curse," Dr. Johnny exposes the exploitation of healthcare for profit.
-He sheds light on the darker aspects of the industry.
+In "The Need for Greed, Dracula's Curse," Dr. Johnny exposes the exploitation of healthcare for profit and sheds light on the darker aspects of the industry, expanding on themes he develops across his holistic health books.

 The Book's Central Thesis on Healthcare Exploitation

-Dr. Johnny's book is a critical look at how healthcare has become a business.
-It often comes at the cost of patient well-being.
+Dr. Johnny's book critically examines how healthcare has become a business, often at the expense of patient well-being.
 The main idea is that profit has corrupted the healthcare system.

 Dr. Johnny's Research Findings